icure/medtech-docs/sdks/how-to/how-to-manage-healthcare-elements.md

 To update a Healthcare Element, both id and rev fields must be valid:

 * the id should be the one of an existing Healthcare Element
 * the rev is a field automatically managed by the iCure Back-End to handle conflicts.
-It must be equal to the one of the Healthcare Element stored in the backend.
+It must be equal to the one received from the server when creating or getting the Healthcare Element you want to modify.

 :::